Parents / Guardians are advised to consult the school direct about the definition of "same religious affiliation" before submitting the application form.

 Note: Applicant children may claim ONLY ONE of the relationships from (1) to (5) and ONE of the relationships from (6) to (7).
 Applicant children will be awarded the appropriate points for the relationships claimed upon verification.

 When schools select the applicant children during the "Discretionary Places Admission" stage, they must not conduct tests or interviews on the applicant children's acquired curriculum knowledge.
 Under the Points System, interviews with the applicant children are not required.
-However, if schools consider it necessary to meet with the applicant children before the release of the Discretionary Places admission results, they should inform the parents of the details of the interview.
-Parents should note that selection is based solely on the Points System and the interview has no bearing on the admission of the applicant children.
+However, if schools consider it necessary to meet with the applicant children, they should inform the parents about the purpose and arrangements for the meeting.
+Parents should note that selection is based solely on the Points System and the meeting has no bearing on the admission of the applicant children.

 If there are applicant children with equal scores under the Points System and the number of applicant children exceeds that of the remaining discretionary places, applicant children should be selected by "randomisation".
 Schools can draw lots on their own or refer the applications to the Education Bureau for processing.
 If schools decide to draw lots on their own, they should conduct it in a fair and just manner.
 Schools should also inform parents/ guardians in advance of the detailed arrangements.